People injured whilst cycling in Surrey

 Casualties in Surrey have a followed a trend approximating to Great Britain as a whole

 The number of cycling casualties is shown below for Surrey for 2008 onwards along with Great Britain.
 The scale showing the number of casualties is different between the two charts.
-Surrey has a similar trend to Great Britain as a whole, casualties rising to 2014 and then declining, except the rate of increase and decrease have been greater in Surrey.
+Surrey has a similar trend to Great Britain as a whole, casualties rising to 2014 and then declining, although GB did not experience the spike in 2020 that Surrey had.

 Surrey has a greater proportion of cyclists killed or injured than Great Britain